 Some vehicles even have “ALT” lit when the alternator is about to fail.
 This serves as the most obvious warning, indicating that it’s time for you to take your car to your trusted mechanic for repairs.

-Also, without a proper voltage supply from the alternator, your car’s electronics, such as computers and sensors, won’t work right.
+Also, without a proper voltage supply from the alternator, your car’s electronics, such as computers and sensors, won’t be working correctly.
 This can trigger the check engine light.

 Many parts of your car—including fundamentals, such as the ignition and fuel systems—won’t work right without proper charging system voltage.
 As a result, your vehicle may stall while driving.

-How to Determine If Your Alternator is Bad
+How to Tell If Your Alternator is Bad

 Of course, the “jumpstart” test isn’t conclusive.
-If you want a definitive answer as to whether your alternator is bad, you’ll want to have it checked with a digital charging system analyzer or a carbon pile load tester.
+If you want a definitive answer as to whether your alternator is working properly, you’ll want to have it checked with a digital charging system analyzer or a carbon pile load tester.

 Professional repair shops have such equipment, as do many auto parts stores.
 Best of all, most auto parts stores will test your charging system with the tool for free.
 You don’t even need to remove the alternator from your car—the tool allows for in-vehicle testing.